Best ice cream London: 20 places home to the tastiest scoops

 Book now: Gelatorino

-La Gelatiera, Covent Garden, Crouch End, Southbank and Stratford
+La Gelatiera, Covent Garden, Southbank and Stratford

-What: Now boasting four locations across the capital, La Gelatiera has rightfully won legions of fans over the years thanks to its wide range of ice creams.
+What: Now boasting three locations across the capital, La Gelatiera has rightfully won legions of fans over the years thanks to its wide range of ice creams.
 The menus change often, but there is always an intriguing array of flavours on rotation, with top orders including the likes of Calabrian liquorice and Porcini chocolate cream.

-Where: 27 New Row, WC2N 4LA; 17 Topsfield Road, N8 8PP; Barge House Street, SE1 9PH; 1 Park Walk, East Village, E20 1DH
+Where: 27 New Row, WC2N 4LA; Barge House Street, SE1 9PH; 1 Park Walk, East Village, E20 1DH

 Book now: La Gelatiera